Nashville Truck Accident Lawyer

 Compensation may include:

-- Medical expenses.
 Medical expenses can be extreme after any accident, but it’s particularly true of trucking accidents.
 A few of these include the cost of the emergency room visit, medical care at the hospital and by the doctors, any surgery you underwent, and any specialized medical devices you require.
 In situations where another party was responsible for these injuries, the law is on your side.
 Such costs may be a part of a personal injury lawsuit.

-- Lost wages.
 In many cases, your injury will cause you to miss time at work.
 This is money you and your family need.
 If you miss work because of another’s negligence, the negligent party should be responsible for the wages.
 These missed wages can entitle you to compensation for time that you miss.

-- Loss of earning capacity.
 If your injuries result in a decreased ability to earn a living, then you may receive help to make up for these losses.
 Assessing the loss of earning capacity is complicated and may require expert testimony.

-- Non-economic damages.
 In addition to the economic damages you have suffered, the courts may award you damages for pain and suffering.
 If a loved one died in the accident, you may consider pursuing a wrongful death claim for compensation for the support you would have received, as well as the loss of affection and companionship.

-- Punitive damages.
 If the courts find a person or business responsible for your trucking accident was reckless or engaging in criminal behavior, they may award you money for punitive damages.
 Such behavior could include excessive speeding, distracted driving including using a cell phone or texting while driving, failing to follow laws regarding time off driving for truck drivers, and more.

 The courts will determine the amount of damages you receive in compensation, depending on the nature and extent of your injury.
+It is not uncommon for trucking companies to attempt to diminish your injuries, but we will deal with the insurance company to get you maximum compensation.

 Determine Fault for a Trucking Accident